-57. In ESMA's view, it is essential to modify the last sentence of Recital 16 of the modified RTS i.e. "Therefore, contracts concluded by counterparties in the third category before the date on which the clearing obligation takes effect should not be cleared."
+- 59. In ESMA's view, it is essential to modify the last sentence of Recital 16 of the modified RTS i.e. "Therefore, contracts concluded by counterparties in the third category before the date on which the clearing obligation takes effect should not be cleared." - 60.
+Certainly the intention of the Commission was not to prevent nor disincentivise counterparties in Category 3 to clear their OTC derivative contracts on a voluntary basis, but rather to explain that frontloading is not appropriate for them.

-- 58. Certainly the intention of the Commission was not to prevent nor disincentivise counterparties in Category 3 to clear their OTC derivative contracts on a voluntary basis, but rather to explain that frontloading is not appropriate for them. - 59.
-Accordingly, ESMA is proposing to replace the wording "should not be cleared" with the wording "should not be subject to the clearing obligation."
+61. Accordingly, ESMA is proposing to replace the wording "should not be cleared" with the wording "should not be subject to the clearing obligation."

-4.3 Clarifying the calculation of the threshold for investment funds
+4.3 Calculation of the threshold for investment funds